ahitrin/clokado/README.md

  * add or remove links between existing goals
  * checks for corner cases

-clokado.global:

- * create new module
- * define one global dynamic variable that is used as default mikado tree
- * implement wrapper functions that call functions from `clokado.core` upon this variable
- * **MOTIVATION**: simplify work with mikado in REPL

 ## Further plans

 I just want to use it for some time and determine what else should be done.
 Maybe, something like that: